 To maintain and refine the regional travel demand model and the MPO sub-area model as tools for transportation planning and air quality conformity documents, reports, and other materials necessary to meet the goals of the Clean Air Act Amendments (CAAA), MAP-21 as it pertains to air quality planning, the State Implementation Plan (SIP), and the goals and objectives of the Capital Area MPO.
-Fixing America's Surface Transportation (FAST) Act regulations and guidance will be implemented as received and the MPO's planning processes changed as needed.
+Infrastructure Investment and Jobs Act regulations and guidance will be implemented as received and the MPO's planning processes changed as needed.